-Schedule: August/September Develop a procedure for monitoring of conversion of affordable dwelling units to market rate by the end of 20232.
+Schedule: Develop a procedure for monitoring conversion of affordable dwelling units to market rate by the end of 2023.
+Related Objectives: 1-3, 6.

 Program 13: Cooperate/Coordinate with Housing Developers, Agencies, and Tenant Groups

 For-profit and non-profit housing developers promote and develop housing and identify and eliminate non-governmental constraints to housing development.
 Non-profits are often a critical component in the development of low and moderate income housing.
 The City of Lemon Grove compiled the following list of non-profit developers who have been active in the area.
 The City will maintain a current list of developers and potential development sites: